- Home

 The triple lock guarantee means the State Pension increases each year by the highest of September’s inflation figure, earnings growth, or 2.5%.
 Find out more in our article What is the pension triple lock?

-From April 2025, someone on a new full State Pension will see their payments go up from £221.20 a week in the current tax year year to £230.25 a week, while the old basic state pension is set to rise by £6.95 a week or £361.40 a year, to £176.45 a week.
-Read more in our articles What will the State Pension be in 2025? and How the State Pension works.
+From April 2026, someone on a new full State Pension will see their payments go up from £230.25 a week in the current tax year to £241.30 a week, while the old basic State Pension is set to rise from £176.45 a week to £184.90 a week.
+Read more in our articles What will the State Pension be in 2026? and How the State Pension works.

-Capital Gains Tax (CGT) was hiked in the 2024 Budget, with CGT rates rising from 10% to 18% for basic rate taxpayers and from 20% to 24% for higher rate taxpayers so that they now align with property rates.
-These changes came into effect on October 31, 2024.
+Capital Gains Tax (CGT) was hiked in the 2024 Budget, with CGT rates rising from 10% to 18% for basic rate taxpayers and from 20% to 24% for higher rate taxpayers.
+These changes came into effect on October 31, 2024, with these rates applying in the 2026/27 tax year too.

-One way to reduce any potential Capital Gains Tax bill is to look at ways to lower the tax band you fall into.
-For example, if you are paid enough to just fall into the higher earnings tax band, you could consider increasing the amount you pay into your pension each year, so that you then fall into the basic rate of income tax.
+One way to potentially reduce any likely Capital Gains Tax bill you might be facing is to look at ways to lower the tax band you fall into.
+For example, if you are paid enough to just fall into the higher earnings tax band, you could consider increasing the amount you pay into your pension each year, so that you then fall into the basic rate of income tax, and will pay the lower rate of CGT.
 Bear in mind, however, that any money paid into your pension cannot be accessed until you reach the age of 55.
 Learn more in our guide When can I retire?

 Pension Credit to increase

-As many as 880,000 pensioners may be entitled to but are failing to claim Pension Credit, which could provide a valuable income boost of as much as £3,900 a year.
+As many as 760,000 pensioners may be eligible for but are failing to claim Pension Credit, which could provide a valuable income boost of as much as £4,300 a year.
 It’s vital that you claim this money if you’re eligible, as it could make a real difference if you’re struggling financially, and it could help you to qualify for other benefits too (see below).
 This includes the Winter Fuel Payment, which is now means-tested.
 Find out more in our article Winter Fuel Payment: who is eligible, and how can I claim?

-Pension Credit is a means-tested benefit and from April 2025 it can increase retirement income by up to £227.10 a week if you’re a single person, or £346.60 for couples, and may be higher in some situations, for example if you’re caring for someone.
+Pension Credit is a means-tested benefit and from April 2026 it’s expected to increase retirement income by up to £238 a week if you’re a single person (up from £227.10 a week in the 2025/26 tax year), or £363.25 for couples (up from £346.60 in 2025/26), and may be higher in some situations, for example if you’re caring for someone.
 Read more in our article Pension Credit explained.

 Find out more about Pension Credit and eligibility requirements in our guide Pension Credit Explained.
 If you think you might be eligible to claim it, you can make a claim by phone using the Pension Credit claim line on 0800 99 1234.
 If you’d rather make a paper application, you can request one on the above number, or you can download and print a Pension Claim form here.